leahy268/SSW.Rules.Content/rules/use-the-best-email-templates/rule.md

 **Cons:**
 - More complex to set up
-- Fonts can be tricky to set
+- Fonts can be tricky to set especially for dynamic data
 - Doesn't work with meetings
 - Duplication of templates
 - Many clicks to access the template